LordMZTE/mcstat/README.md

 ## TODO
 ---
-- [x] fork async-minecraft-ping in order to fix some bugs and implement mod list response (dev is not responding to [issue](https://github.com/jsvana/async-minecraft-ping/issues/3))
+- [x] fork async-minecraft-ping to fix some bugs and implement mod list response (dev is not responding to [issue](https://github.com/jsvana/async-minecraft-ping/issues/3))